UW Huskies took a week off from basketball, but they’re back Monday against South Dakota

 And finally, there’s Wright.

-The 6-foot-9 junior forward, who is the lone returning starter, is arguably the X-factor on a front line that includes two former McDonald’s All-Americans and projected first-round picks in next year’s NBA draft.
+The 6-foot-9 junior forward, who is the lone returning starter, is arguably the X-factor on a front line that includes two former McDonald’s All-Americans and projected first-round choices in the NBA draft next year.

-With the exception of shoddy 3-point shooting performances against Tennessee (0 for 3) and Montana (0 for 4), Wright has canned at least two 3s in every game.
-He’s shooting 35 percent from downtown.
+With the exception of shoddy three-point shooting performances against Tennessee (0 for 3) and Montana (0 for 4), Wright has canned at least two threes in every game.
+He’s shooting 35% from downtown.

 Considering his 20 three-point attempts are second on the team, the Huskies are banking on Wright to develop into a primary offensive weapon on the perimeter.

-“If they double team (Stewart), which a lot of teams do, then you’re going to have to make some open shots,” Hopkins said.
+“If they double-team (Stewart), which a lot of teams do, then you’re going to have to make some open shots,” Hopkins said.
 “But Hameir is not just an open shooter.
 Hamier is a really good offensive rebounder and he’s a high-level defensive player.

-“His 3 has improved and he has the ability to make it. … You make a couple of 3s here and there and it just changes the whole dynamic of the game.
+“His three has improved and he has the ability to make it. … You make a couple of threes here and there and it just changes the whole dynamic of the game.
 Him making shots and anybody making shots is big for us.”

-That’s easier said than done for a Washington team that ranks 11th in the Pac-12 and 304th among 350 Division I teams while shooting 28.7 percent on three-pointers.
+That’s easier said than done for a Washington team that ranks 11th in the Pac-12 and 304th among 350 Division I teams while shooting 28.7% on three-pointers.

-“It goes back to quality shots,” he said.
+“It goes back to quality shots,” Hopkins said.
 “When we get good wide-open ones, we shoot a completely different percentage.
 That goes back to I might have a good shot, but the guy right next to me might have a great shot.
 That’s the good to great.

 “And when guys are hot, make sure we find those guys.
 Like I said many times, they’re learning to dance with each other.
 I can see them being more comfortable.”